18 Moving and Packing Tips for Your Smoothest Move Yet

-Packing up your life and moving down the street or across the country doesn’t have to be disastrous—follow these moving tips, and you’ll be relaxing in your new space before you know it.
+Packing up your life and moving down the street or across the country doesn’t have to be disastrous.
+Learn how to pack boxes for moving, and you’ll be relaxing in your new space before you know it.

 Moving—like getting a tooth pulled or driving a very long distance through uninteresting landscapes—is one of those trials almost everyone must face.
 It's sometimes unpleasant, it's never exactly fun, but it usually leads to a positive outcome.
 Of course, particularly with moving, the success of the endeavor really depends on avoiding moving mistakes and planning ahead to make the process as smooth as possible.

 A lot can go wrong during a move.
-(A lot can go right, too.)
-With all the details and moving parts, there’s no one-size-fits-all guide with moving tips for every single scenario that could come up during the moving process.
-Different people will have specific needs or concerns—an antique china collection, valuable wood furniture, delicate heirlooms—that may require special accommodations, but for most cases, this general list of moving tips and tricks will help.
+With all the details and moving parts, there's no one-size-fits-all guide with moving tips for every single scenario that could come up during the moving process.
+Different people will have specific needs or concerns—such as how to pack china for moving, safely moving valuable wood furniture or delicate heirlooms—but for most cases, this general list of moving tips and tricks will help.

 For more moving tips or advice for particularly stressful moving scenarios, turn to dedicated moving resources, such as The Art of Happy Moving by Ali Wenzke ($13; amazon.com).
 For now, take a look at these tips, and prepare for a smoother, quicker, easier move.